MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 where on their lowest plan you are paying about $1.25 per GB of ram on "the latest Xeon CPUs".
 Their storage amounts are extremely limited though (base of 6GB with a max of 50GB) so that may be where they cut costs and may be proof of overselling.
 Until more comes out about this service, I'd avoid it just due to the unknown factor.

+| [CQ Servers](https://cq-servers.com/minecraft) : CQ Servers offers hosting in 2 locations, Europe and the USA.
+In Europe they charge $1.50 per GB of ram (plans
+starting at 4GB of ram).
+In the USA they charge about $1.88 per GB of ram (plans starting at 4GB of ram).
+Both locations come with either an i9-9900k or i9-10900k as well as unlimited storage.
+As far as I understand how they achieve this is by reselling Byteania.

 | [CrateNode](https://cratenode.com/minecraft/) : CrateNode offers hosting on an unknown CPU for $2 per GB of ram.
 They don't have any listed locations.
 Don't use
 unless they give you some more transparency.